-Overall in 2017 based on the analysis results, Walled Lake had great water quality figures.
-In both the spring and the fall Walled Lake had an average grade of either A or B for all 3 sites.
-Excellent chlorophyll a, secchi disk, and phosphorus values all stood out in 2017.
+Overall in 2018 based on the analysis results, Walled Lake had a standard year.
+In both the spring and the fall Walled Lake had an average grade B for all 3 sites.
 The historically high conductivity did not change this year either.
 All of the values are constant with years past, nothing stands out as being unique this year.
 Walled Lake looks great.